Japanese cruiser Nachi: Wreck

-In April and May 1945, divers from USS Chanticleer made 296 dives on the wreck, salvaging radar equipment, code books, maps of Japanese fortifications on Luzon and other documents.
+In April and May 1945, divers from USS Chanticleer made 296 dives on the wreck, salvaging radar equipment, code books, and maps of Japanese fortifications on Luzon and other documents.
 John Prados, in his book, Combined Fleet Decoded, writes that this was a major intelligence coup.
 This is also verified by U.S. Navy Master Diver Joseph S. Karneke, who served as the master diver aboard Chanticleer while diving on the wreck of Nachi, in his book, Navy Diver.